Sheppsu/beatmap_reader/README.rst

-WARNING: difficulty calculation is currently not working.

-I plan on doing a lot with this library such as adding some pp calc.
+I plan to do a decent bit with this library.
 Once I've finished implementing everything I'll make sure to clean it up a bit and release it on PyPi.